shriyanyamali/portfolio-v3/README.md

 Code is licensed under the [MIT License](https://raw.githubusercontent.com/shriyanyamali/shriyanyamali.github.io/main/LICENSE).
 Attribution required.

-All images and media files in this repository are covered by the MIT license.
+All images and media files in this repository are not covered by the MIT license.
 They are copyrighted and may not be copied, modified, distributed, or used in any form without prior written permission.

 Email: [yamalishriyan@gmail.com](mailto:yamalishriyan@gmail.com)